hanhy06/embellish_chat/docs/README.md

 ## ✨ Key Features

 * **Markdown‑Style Formatting**: Bold, italic, underline, strikethrough, obfuscation, color, custom font, and links.
-Works in public chat, private messages and command.
+Works in public chat, private messages, and commands.
 * **Mention System**: Mention individual players, your team, everyone, or nearby players with `@`.
 Online targets receive a notification; mentions auto‑tint to the player/team color.
-* **Message Metadata**: Hover to see the send time click a message to copy it to the clipboard.
+* **Message Metadata**: Hover to see the send time, and click a message to copy it to the clipboard.

 ---